 This should give you some more to work with.
 Here’s one additional article on the exceptionally gifted:

-While I am not in the HighIQ range you are looking for (you are looking for folks in the millionth percentile), I have received feedback from very smart people indicating that some may share the characteristics listed in my article here:
+I have received feedback from very smart people in the high intelligence community indicating that some may share the characteristics listed in my article here:

 Another popular article these days is “The Inappropriately Excluded”, which discusses the trouble some very intelligent people have with maintaining suitable employment.